CoboJose/api-rest-covid/client/README.md

 ### `npm install -g serve`

-Install the dependencies to serve the application
+Install the dependencies to serve the application.

 ### `serve -s build`

-Serves the application.
+Serves the application.\
 Open [http://localhost:5000](http://localhost:5000) to view it in the browser.